 Lift the enclosure net from the ground, up on to the trampoline mat.
 (It may be a tight fit over the mat edge).
 Please ensure the net does not snag on the frame bolts as this may tear the net.

 Circling the trampoline from right to left, slide the net bottom strip up the rods to the top, just under the mat edge.
-The long zip will now end along the straight edge of the trampoline.
+(The long zipper will now end just left of the joint between the legs).